Crowea saligna

-Crowea saligna, commonly known as willow-leaved crowea, is a plant in the rue family, Rutaceae and is endemic to eastern New South Wales in Australia.
-It is a small shrub with attractive, pink, star-shaped flowers and is commonly cultivated.
+Crowea saligna, commonly known as willow-leaved crowea, is a plant in the rue family, Rutaceae, and is endemic to eastern New South Wales in Australia.
+It is a small shrub with pink, star-shaped flowers and is commonly cultivated.

 Description

 Crowea saligna is a small shrub usually growing to a height of about 1-1.5 m with conspicuously angled branches.
 The leaves are 30-60 mm, 3-13 mm wide and are narrow elliptic to lance-shaped.
 They are also dark green, shiny, dotted with oil glands and there is a distinct mid-vein.

 The flowers develop in the axils of leaves on a stalk 5-13 millimetres (<1/2 inch) long.
 There are 5 short, broad sepals and 5 overlapping petals forming a "star" shape.
 The petals are pink, sometimes white and are 12-18 millimetres (1/2-1 inch) long.
 The stamens are hairy and enclose the centre of the flower.
 The flowers appear from January to June and the fruits that follow are dry and have 5 compartments which open to release 2 seeds each.